 Recently the Atacama Large Millimeter/submillimeter Array (ALMA) also captured even higher resolution images of Jupiter’s thermal emissions.
 ALMA operates at shorter wavelengths than the VLA.
-Since shorter wavelengths are absorbed more readily by Jupiter’s atmosphere, ALMA’s observation only penetrates about 50 kilometers below Jupiter’s cloud layer.
+Since shorter wavelengths are absorbed more readily by Jupiter’s atmosphere, ALMA’s observation only penetrates about 50 kilometers (31 miles) below Jupiter’s cloud layer.
 But ALMA’s high resolution allowed astronomers to create a three-dimensional map of ammonia gas within the atmosphere.
 This helps us understand the mechanisms that drive storms on Jupiter.

 As radio technology has advanced, the radio astronomy of Jupiter has become much more accessible.
 With only modest radio equipment, you can observe the radio light of Jupiter for yourselves.
 Projects such as NASA’s Radio JOVE encourage students and amateur scientists to observe radio emissions from Jupiter and other bright radio sources.
 The project teaches students about radio astronomy and engages in citizen science research projects.